databricks-industry-solutions/hls-proteinfolding/tutorials/alphafold/README.md

    - Do this on a GPU cluster (will work on CPU but GPU is much faster)
    - re-enter your protein and run_name in widgets

+## license note
+The modified alphafold script in ./workflow/scripts is licensed under Apache 2.0 as denoted in the license at the top of the py file.
+Changes to the original code are noted in the top of the file also.